Eurocode 3 (EN 1993-1-1)

 • National Annex: Default values follow the EN 1993-1-1 Recommended Values used by most European countries.
 The UK National Annex (γM2 = 1.10, η = 1.0) is auto-applied when a UK section is selected from the library.
 Other national annexes can be matched by adjusting γM and η in the advanced settings.

-• Torsion (6.2.7): Not an input in the standalone calculator.
-In the FEA tool, torsion is checked for closed hollow sections (RHS/CHS) only.
+• Torsion (6.2.6(4)): Not an input in the standalone calculator.
+In the FEA tool, closed hollow sections (RHS/SHS/CHS) use a torsional shear stress check when a torsional section modulus is supplied or derivable.
 Warping torsion for open sections (I-beams, channels, angles, tees) is not performed.

 Verification